Whitby AHOY 2022

 Whitby Sea Festival

-Whitby Sea Festival is an annual festival which takes place in and around the historic Yorkshire seaport of Whitby, one of Britain's premier maritime heritage sites.
+Whitby Sea Festival is an annual festival which takes place in and around the historic Yorkshire seaport of Whitby, one of Britain's premier maritime heritage centres.

-The festival celebrates Whitby and the Yorkshire Coast's proud connections to fishing, the sea and maritime heritage.
+The festival celebrates Whitby and the Yorkshire Coast's proud Maritime connections and heritage.

-Since its beginnings in 1993 as The Captain Cook Festival and then for 12 years at Seafest in Scarborough, the event has staged some of the biggest gatherings of sea balladeers, shantymen, folk musicians and singers in the UK.
+Since its beginnings in 1993 as The Captain Cook Festival and then for 12 years at Seafest in Scarborough, the organisers have staged some of the biggest gatherings of sea balladeers, shantymen, folk musicians and singers in the UK.

 The festival promotes local musicians alongside those with international acclaim.
 So far, our programme has included the cream of the folk, roots, sea music and the shanty world .We have also enjoyed music from other nations including Senegal, Sicily, Canada, Eire, Luxembourg, Germany, Holland, France and the USA.

-As well as our usual Festival in July, we are a proud contributor to Whitby's Fish & Ships Festival, held in May each year.
-We provide a massive music programme across the weekend - in the Festival Music marquee, Whitby Brewery, Sander's Yard Bistro, Whitby Abbey, Tate Hill BBQ and Whitby Library.
+As well as our Sea Music Festival in July, we are also a proud contributor to Whitby's Fish & Ships Festival.
+We provide a large programme of music across the weekend - in the Festival Music marquee, and other venues around the town.